Get Tech Tips

-As we have mentioned in several previous articles, many blended refrigerants have glide, which simply means they boil and condense over a range of temperatures instead of just one temperature.
+As we have mentioned in several previous articles (such as this one HERE), many blended refrigerants have glide, which simply means they boil and condense over a range of temperatures instead of just one temperature.

-As an example consider refrigerant R407c, it is a zeotropic blend which means it has enough glide that it makes a big difference if you fail to take it into account.
+As an example, consider refrigerant R407c.
+It is a zeotropic blend, which means it has enough glide to make a big difference if you fail to consider it.

-For example, on an evaporator coil running R407c the refrigerant leaving the TXV will begin boiling at the bubble point, let’s say that the pressure in the evaporator is 80 PSIG that bubble temperature will be 40°.
+For example, on an evaporator coil running R407c, the refrigerant leaving the TXV will begin boiling at the bubble point.
+Let's say that the pressure in the evaporator is 80 PSIG; the bubble temperature will be 40°.

-Now as the refrigerant continues boiling the temperature will begin increasing towards the Dewpoint which is 50.8°.
-Any temperature gained ABOVE 50.8° on a R407c system at 80 PSIG is superheated, meaning the refrigerant is completely vapor.
+As the refrigerant continues boiling, the temperature will increase towards the dew point, which is 50.8°.
+Any temperature gained ABOVE 50.8° on an R407c system at 80 PSIG is superheated, meaning the refrigerant is 100% vapor.

-So we calculate superheat as temperature above the dew point and subcool as temperature below the dew point and the condensing temperatures and evaporator temperature aren't fixed but they GLIDE between the bubble and dew and back again when the refrigerant is changing state.
+So, we calculate superheat as the temperature above the dew point and subcool as the temperature below the bubble point.
+The condensing temperatures and evaporator temperature aren't fixed, but they GLIDE between the bubble and dew and back again when the refrigerant is changing state.

-But what does this mean for evaporator and condensing temperatures when calculating target head pressure (condensing pressure) and suction pressure (evaporator pressure) also known as evaporator TD and condensing temperature over ambient?
+But what does this mean for the evaporator and condensing temperatures when calculating target head pressure (condensing pressure) and suction pressure (evaporator pressure), also known as evaporator TD and condensing temperature over ambient?